galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 # Acknowledgements.

-This tutorial exists because so many people have contributed to the Galaxy project over the last 15 years.
+This tutorial is based on the work of thousands of contributers to the Galaxy project over the last 15 years or so.
+Thanks all!

-Specific thanks are owed to:
+Special thanks are owed to:

 - Marius van den Beek for thoughtful comments on the role of the ToolFactory that helped motivate the tutorial.
 - Helena Rasch for